Naios/function2/Readme.md

 ```

 Use `fu2::function` as a wrapper for copyable function wrappers and `fu2::unique_function` for move only types.
-The standard implementation `std::function` and `fu2::function` are convertible to each other, see [the chapter converbility of functions](#converbility-of-functions) for details.
+The standard implementation `std::function` and `fu2::function` are convertible to each other, see [the chapter convertibility of functions](#convertibility-of-functions) for details.

 A function wrapper is declared as following:
 ```c++